864-654-6042

 If you are buying a home:

 Congratulations on buying your new home!
 Newton Law Firm is thrilled to help guide you through the closing process and celebrate this milestone with you.
-Below are the steps you need to take to prepare for your closing.
+Below is a checklist to help you prepare for your closing:

 • Obtain a lender & fulfill loan requirements.